JacpFX/JacpFX/_includes/structComposition.md

 ```

 ### The JavaFX ManagedFragment example ###
 The same UI can be also achieved using plain JavaFX.
-In this case a ManagedFragment extends a node / control.
+In this case a ManagedFragment extends a Node / Control.
 <pre>
 @Fragment(id = ComponentIds.FRAGMENT_TWO,
         resourceBundleLocation = "bundles.languageBundle",